AadiJo/Multi-Agent-Assistant/README.md

 - **Quiz Agent**: Generates quizzes and flashcards on any topic
 - **Writing Feedback Agent**: Reviews writing for clarity, grammar, and coherence
 - **Joke Agent**: Tells clean jokes and shares fun facts
+- **Chat History**: Automatic storage and retrieval of all conversations with model tracking

 ## 📋 Prerequisites